It's the fastest three hours in media, hosted by me, the inimitable, often imitated, never duplicated L. Rushbo behind the golden EIB microphone.

 Social Darwinism and all of that.

-If all this stuff happens, if people like Jack Kelly and the Pittsburgh Post Gazette are uh are accurate.
+So, it's going to be interesting decade ahead of us if all this stuff happens, if people like Jack Kelly of the Pittsburgh Post-Gazette are accurate.

 It isn't the modest cuts.